 It won’t be long before we are switching our thermostats to offer us warmer air and make our homes nice and cozy during the cooler months.
 And warmer air equates to drier air that can impact our overall health.
 You may have never contemplated monitoring humidity levels in your home, or maybe you’re attempting to find just the perfect balance.
 We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your family?

 If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times throughout the heating season.
-There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention in the long-run.
+There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention down the road.

-There are a couple items you’ll need to consider when purchasing a whole-home humidifier.
+There are a couple items you’ll need to consider when shopping for a whole-home humidifier.

-- Size—The humidifier’s size and capacity is based on gallons per day of operation.
+- Size—The size and capacity of a humidifier is based on gallons per day of operation.
 One way to determine what size you should get is to take your total floor area and multiply it by the height of the ceiling.
-This will help determine how many gallons per hour is needed and be a guide as you assess your options.
+This will help determine how many gallons per hour you will need and be a guide as you assess your options.

 Each house is different.
-Our team at Comfortech Service Experts can provide you with a home health report to help you determine which humidifier is appropriate for your home.
+Our team at Comfortech Service Experts can provide you with a home health report to help you select which humidifier is best for your home.
 And our assessment will make sure you are getting the best solution to fit your current HVAC system.
-We want to make sure you relax during the colder weather and that you have the support you need to maintain proper indoor air quality.
+We want to make sure you rest easy during the colder weather and that you have the support you need to maintain proper indoor air quality.
 Give us a call at 601-852-3105 or check out our online scheduler to make an appointment.